How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Hold the gel pen on the opposite side of the tip, and give it a few shakes, just like you would with an old-fashioned mercury thermometer.
 Try a few scribbles and see whether it is going to work.

 Second Step: Unscrew the top of the pen with small pliers.
-Inside the protective casing, you will find an ink tube.
+Inside the protective casing, you will find an ink cartridge.
 Pull it out and add two drops of water, and blow air into it.
 Shake the gel pen and try writing on a piece of paper.

 Unscrew top of the pen